-Social Media LinguisticsCombining linguistics, NLP, machine learning, and the social sciences to perform social media analysis: detect the main trends and issues discussed online, identify sentiment on those topics, investigate the use of rhetoric and metaphors, and study in-group language features and social group formation.
+Investigating the formation of blogging communities by Iranian women through Social Network Analysis.
+Detecting the main trends and issues discussed online, identifying sentiment on those topics, investigating the use of rhetoric and metaphors, and studying in-group language features.

 Tajiki Persian Machine TranslationA finite-state transducer that converts Tajiki Persian text (in Cyrillic) to Iranian Persian script (Perso-Arabic) and runs the resulting transliterated document through an existing Persian-to-English MT system.
 We use this strategy for the rapid prototyping of MT for the low-resource Tajiki language.

-Recent Conference Organization- Third Workshop on Computational Approaches to Arabic Script-based Languages; MT Summit XII, Ottawa, August 2009
+Past Conference Organizations- Third Workshop on Computational Approaches to Arabic Script-based Languages; MT Summit XII, Ottawa, August 2009

 - International Conference on Complex Predicates in Iranian Languages; Paris, July 2008